bafarris/poli179/README.md

 - Train Word2Vec model
   - Train on tokens
   - This converts the words into numerical vectors to capture semantic values
-- Prepare sequences
-  - Convert tokens into sequences of integers (maximum length 100)
-- Create sentence transformer embeddings using “all-MiniLM-L6-v2”
-- Split the embeddings and sentiment data into training and testing sets

 ### Method 1: BiLSTM